codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did Yoda say when he saw himself in 4K?
-"HDMI"
+Did you know Albert Einstein was a real person?
+All this time, I thought he was just a theoretical physicist!

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+What was the first Android version specifically optimized for tablets?
- 1. Processor
+ 1. Eclair
- 2. Power Supply
+ 2. Froyo
- 3. Hard Drive
+ 3. Marshmellow
- 4. Video Card
+ 4. Honeycomb

 <details>
   <summary>Answer</summary>
-  Video Card
+  Honeycomb
 </details>